 Here at Students For Life, we do too.

-Being pro-life means caring for all people and that’s exactly what we do through our pregnancy help organizations and fruitful conversations with others.
+Being pro-life means caring for all people and that’s exactly what we do through our pregnancy resource centers and fruitful conversations with others.
 Hearing about tragedies like this makes the pro-life movement grieve the loss of life.
 We know how valuable human life is.
 We thank God for it everyday.
 No one should experience such a violent, unexpected, painful death.